awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environmentmgmt-updates-immutable.md

 If an immutable update fails, the new instances upload bundle logs to Amazon S3 before Elastic Beanstalk terminates them\.
 Elastic Beanstalk leaves logs from a failed immutable update in Amazon S3 for one hour before deleting them, instead of the standard 15 minutes for bundle and tail logs\.

 **Note**
-If you use immutable updates for application version deployments, but not for configuration, you might encounter an error if you attempt to deploy an application version that contains configuration changes that would normally trigger a rolling update \(for example, that change instance type\)\.
+If you use immutable updates for application version deployments, but not for configuration, you might encounter an error if you attempt to deploy an application version that contains configuration changes that would normally trigger a rolling update \(for example, configurations that change instance type\)\.
 To avoid this, make the configuration change in a separate update, or configure immutable updates for both deployments and configuration changes\.

 You can't perform an immutable update in concert with resource configuration changes\.
 For example, you can't change settings that require instance replacement while also updating other settings, or perform an immutable deployment with configuration files that change configuration settings or additional resources in your source code\.
 If you attempt to change resource settings \(for example, load balancer settings\) and concurrently perform an immutable update, Elastic Beanstalk returns an error\.